-On this page, we go over the various factors impacting the total cost of a bathroom renovation to give you an idea of what you can expect to pay.
-For detailed quote comparisons, give Reno-Assistance a call on 1-888-670-9742 to speak to an advisor who can refer you up to three contractors to provide free competing quotes for your renovation projects or click here to submit your project online.
+In this article, we’ll go over the various factors that impact the total cost of a bathroom renovation to give you an idea of what you can expect to pay.
+And for detailed quote comparisons, give Reno-Assistance a call at 1-888-670-9742 to speak to an advisor who can refer you up to three contractors to provide free competing quotes for your renovation projects, or click here to submit your project online.

 |Small or Budget Bathroom||$10,000 – $15,000||$8,000 – $13,000|